dradtke/blog/content/pages/resume.md

 - Lead development of a successful Spanish language learning site
 - Assisted with development and maintenance of web and Android apps
 - Mentored junior developers by providing assistance and advice on best practices
-- Met with clients to discover business requirements
+- Met with clients to discover business requirements and collaborate on solution design

 _February 2012 - April 2015_
 :   | **Software Engineer @ Channel IQ**